Enrolling in a plan

 Is HPV vaccine covered?

-Our Prime and Elite plans provide preventative benefits, including coverage for eligible HPV vaccines received before the age of 27.
+Our Elite, Prime and Choice plans provide preventative benefits, including coverage for eligible HPV vaccines received before the age of 45.
 To learn more, please refer to the preventative care services guideline.

 How can I get vaccines?